Cerro Catedral, Argentina: Family Ski Guide

 Cerro Catedral

 Book a hotel in Bariloche or a ski-in condo at the base, then buy lift passes.
 If Cerro Catedral's weekend crowds bother you, Chapelco is quieter and more intimate.
 If you want a true off-grid volcano experience, Caviahue is Argentina's hidden gem.
+Book accommodation in the Cerro Catedral base area for slopeside access, not in Bariloche city (20km away).
+Buy multi-day passes online for discounts of 10-15% versus window rates.
+Peak season is July school holidays, go in August for shorter queues and lower accommodation rates.

 Is Cerro Catedral Good for Families?

 South America's largest ski resort, set above Bariloche with Patagonian lake views and 120km of runs.
 Cerro Catedral has real infrastructure: ski school from age 4, rental shops, and a base village.
 More terrain variety than Chapelco or Caviahue, but also more crowds on weekends.
-Best for families who want a proper ski week combined with Bariloche's chocolate shops and lakeside town.

 Getting here requires a long-haul flight to Buenos Aires plus a connection or bus to Bariloche — a serious journey commitment with young children — and Argentina's chronic inflation means every published price must be treated as approximate.